-These records shall be provided to the Swiss Federal Data Protection and Information Commissioner (FDPIC) or the EU Data Protection Authorities upon request.
+These records shall be provided to the Swiss Federal Data Protection and Information Commissioner (FDPIC), the Information Commissioner’s Office in the UK or the EU Data Protection Authorities upon request.

 2.15 Customer Notice

-g. the right to file a complaint with the Swiss Federal Data Protection and Information Commissioner (FDPIC) or the EU Data Protection Authorities;
+- the right to file a complaint with the the Swiss Federal Data Protection and Information Commissioner (FDPIC), the Information Commissioner’s Office in the UK or the EU Data Protection Authorities;

 - whether the Customer is obliged to provide the data by statute, contract, or for another reason, and the possible consequences of failing to provide the data; and